marcincichocki/breach-protocol-autosolver/README.md

 2. gamma

-Values higher than 1.50 are will negatively impact ocr.
+Values higher than 1.50 will negatively impact ocr.

 `--experimental-buffer-size-recognition` flag can be used to improve buffer size recognition at very high gamma levels.